huggingface/blog/ethics-soc-2.md

 **These issues are deeply personal** for many of us ML researchers and developers at Hugging Face and in the broader ML community.
 Hugging Face is [an international company](https://www.google.com/url?q=https://mobile.twitter.com/osanseviero/status/1587444072901492737&sa=D&source=docs&ust=1670891163192489&usg=AOvVaw2KQ5UqxcGggYrVH2u2J6g1), with many of us existing between countries and cultures.
 It is hard to fully express our sense of urgency when we see the technology we work on developed [without sufficient concern](https://dl.acm.org/doi/10.1145/3461702.3462624) for protecting people like us; especially when these systems lead to discriminatory [wrongful arrests](https://incidentdatabase.ai/cite/72/) or undue [financial distress](https://racismandtechnology.center/2021/10/29/amnestys-grim-warning-against-another-toeslagenaffaire/) and are being [increasingly sold](https://www.oecd.org/migration/mig/EMN-OECD-INFORM-FEB-2022-The-use-of-Digitalisation-and-AI-in-Migration-Management.pdf) to immigration and law enforcement services around the world.
 Similarly, seeing our identities routinely [suppressed in training datasets](https://aclanthology.org/2021.emnlp-main.98/) or [underrepresented in the outputs](https://huggingface.co/spaces/sasha/StableDiffusionBiasExplorer) of “generative AI” [systems ](https://twitter.com/willie_agnew/status/1592829238889283585)connects these concerns to our daily lived experiences in ways that are [simultaneously enlightening and taxing](https://www.technologyreview.com/2022/10/28/1062332/responsible-ai-has-a-burnout-problem/).

 While our own experiences do not come close to covering the myriad ways in which ML-mediated discrimination can disproportionately harm people whose experiences differ from ours, they provide an entry point into considerations of the trade-offs inherent in the technology.
-We work on these systems because we **strongly believe in ML’s potential, as a valuable tool to be developed with care and input from people in its deployment context**, not a one-size-fits-all panacea.
+We work on these systems because we **strongly believe in ML’s potential — we think it can shine as a valuable tool as long as it is developed with care and input from people in its deployment context**, rather than as a one-size-fits-all panacea.
 In particular, enabling this care requires developing a better understanding of the mechanisms of machine bias across the ML development process, and developing tools that support people [with all levels of technical knowledge of these systems in participating in the necessary conversations](https://www.vice.com/en/article/bvm35w/this-tool-lets-anyone-see-the-bias-in-ai-image-generators) about how their benefits and harms are distributed.

 The present blog post from the Hugging Face [Ethics and Society regulars](https://huggingface.co/blog/ethics-soc-1) provides an overview of how we have worked, are working, or recommend users of the HF ecosystem of libraries may work to address bias at the various stages of the ML development process, and the tools we develop to support this process.
 We hope you will find it a useful resource to guide concrete considerations of the social impact of your work and can leverage the tools referenced here to help mitigate these issues when they arise.